The electron in a hydrogen atom absorbs a photon causing the elec... | Channels for Pearson+

 Multiple Choice

-The electron in a hydrogen atom absorbs a photon causing the electron to jump from the state n = 3 to the state n = 4.
-The frequency of the absorbed photon was __________ × 10¹⁴ Hz.
+The electron in a hydrogen atom absorbs a photon causing the electron to jump from the state n = 2 to the state n = 5.
+The frequency of the absorbed photon was __________ x 10^14 Hz.

 A